Housing, Heritage and Regeneration

 What success will look like

 Enabling housing growth and supporting our places to maximise their potential through effective place making that will leverage private sector investment.
-This approach recognises that people are not bound by geographies when choosing where they want to live incorporating other factors such as transport, access to jobs and education and community.
+This approach recognises that people are not bound by geographies when choosing where they want to live incorporating other factors such as transport, access to jobs, education and community.

 More small and medium sized construction businesses being used to bring forward brownfield sites in urban centres and existing residential areas.